rushidave/kafkaDemo/README.md

   5) Run `python3 consumer.py`

+#Comments

-I tried using Docker, however, docker results into menssages not being sent to Kafka Topic.
+I tried using Docker, however, docker results into messages not being sent to Kafka Topic.